Telmooo/jpass/docs/mutation_testing.md

 1. Negated Conditional on ``INSTANCE == null``
 2. Removed call on ``this.entries.getEntry().clear()``

-To address the first mutant, an extra test was developed to verify if the `DataModel` singleton is working as intended, checking if the object instance already exists, and if so, return the previously created one.
+To address the first mutant, an extra test was developed to verify if the `DataModel` singleton is working as intended, checking if the object instance already exists, and if so, returning the previously created one.

 ````diff
 +       @Test